 - With an oven rack in the middle position, preheat your oven to 425°F/220°C.

 - Take the dough out of the fridge and let it come to room temperature for 5-10 minutes.
 Roll the dough out on a lightly floured surface until it is about an inch wider than your pie plate.
-I find it easiest to gently lift the dough and place it on to the plate, but you can also roll it up on to your rolling pin and then unroll it on to your pie plate.
+I find it easiest to gently lift the dough and place it on to the dish, but you can also roll it up on to your rolling pin and then unroll it on to your pie plate.

 - Let the dough slump into the plate and press very firmly on to the bottom and the area where the side and the bottom of the pie plate meet - this is going to help it not slump when baking!

-- Tuck the overhang underneath, this is going to give you a thicker edge.
+- Tuck the overhanging dough underneath, this is going to give you a thicker edge.
 Go back and use your hand and fingers to firmly press your dough into the pie plate.
 Crimp the edges as desired, crimping firmly into the pie plate is going to help it not shrink and hold its shape.

 - Take the pie out and use a fork to prick the bottom a few times - this will make the bottom not puff up as much when baking.